TN 24 (11-24)

 2. Absence because of marital difficulties

-LISH does not apply if the parties were apart because of incompatibility, ill treatment, or other domestic difficulty.
-This is so, regardless of the history of prior separation or reconciliation of the parties.
+LISH does not apply if the parties were apart because of incompatibility, ill treatment, or other domestic difficulty, regardless of the history of prior separation or reconciliation of the parties.
 An exception to this rule exists when it is clear that the parties, from the beginning, intended to resume living together physically within a short time.
-For example, the NH regularly became drunk and violent on weekends, and their spouse left each time they did so, returning within a few days.
+For example, the NH often became violent during agruments, and their spouse left each time this happened, returning within a few days.

 3. Absence because of military service

-Separation due to service in the Armed Forces does not prevent a finding of LISH unless there is evidence indicating the parties no longer intended to live together.
+LISH is met when the separation due to service in the U.S. Armed Forces unless there is evidence indicating the parties no longer intended to live together.
 Without such evidence, accept the claimant's statement that the parties were apart because of military service.

 a.
 Absence not exceeding 6 months

-Consider LISH unless evidence shows that the couple no longer intended to live together.
-This applies, for example, if the NH (or spouse's) employment requires travel or the spouse is engaged in a temporary or seasonal activity.
+Consider LISH met unless evidence shows that the couple no longer intended to live together.
+This applies, for example, if the NH's (or spouse's) employment requires business travel or the spouse is engaged in a temporary or seasonal activity.

 b.
 Absence of more than 6 months

-• LISH is present where the NH has a job that requires travel away from home if there is a pattern of returning home and no indication they were apart for any reason other than employment.
+• LISH is met where the NH has a job that requires business travel away from home if there is a pattern of returning home and no indication they were apart for any reason other than employment.

 a.
 Absence not exceeding 6 months

-LISH does not apply if the couple did not intend to resume living together after confinement.
+LISH is met only if the couple intended to resume living together after confinement.

 b.
 Absence exceeding 6 months

 • Determine if the NH and spouse lived together before the onset of the medical condition that resulted in confinement in a curative institution.
-If not, LISH is not established.
+If not, LISH is not met.

-• Verify whether the illness or medical condition was the sole reason the couple separated and continue their separation.
-If the couple separated voluntarily (for a reason other than, or in addition to, a medical problem) LISH is not established.
+• Confirm with the surviving spouse that the illness or medical condition was the sole reason the couple separated and continue their separation.
+If the couple separated voluntarily (for a reason other than, or in addition to, a medical problem) LISH is not met.

-NOTE: Curative institution includes a mental institution, tuberculosis sanatorium, nursing home, or other medical facility.
+Curative institution includes a mental institution, nursing home, or other medical facility.

 6. Absence because of medical reasons and neither spouse confined to an institution

-Separation may be due to the need for constant, though not specialized, medical care where no one household could (or was willing to) attend to the needs of both members of the married couple, so each lived in different locations (For example, one with the couple's daughter and the other with their son).
+A couple may be separated due to the need for constant, though not specialized, medical care where no one household could (or was willing to) attend to the needs of both members of the married couple, so each lived in different locations (For example, the NH and spouse reside with different family members).

-• Establish that the medical conditions were the sole reason for the separation and the surviving spouse demonstrated continued interest in the financial and personal welfare of the deceased.
-(See RS 00210.035B.5.b this section.)
+Confirm with the surviving spouse that the medical conditions were the sole reason for the separation and the surviving spouse demonstrated continued interest in the financial and personal welfare of the deceased.

 7. Absence because of confinement in penal institution